Trust Accounting

 How Software Affects Compliance

-A purpose-built vacation rental PMS with integrated trust accounting keeps those connections intact automatically.
+A purpose-built vacation rental PMS with integrated trust accounting keeps the connections between reservations and financials intact automatically.
 When a reservation is booked, the financial record is created.
 When the guest checks out, the charges are reconciled.
-When the disbursement period arrives, the system calculates the net owner distribution based on the fee structure in the management agreement.
-The owner statement generates from the same data.
+When the disbursement period arrives, the system calculates the net owner distribution based on the management agreement.

-To understand how trust accounting works operationally — day to day inside a management company — read our practical guide to how vacation rental trust accounting works.
-And for a detailed look at the specific mistakes that create compliance exposure, see our post on common trust accounting mistakes vacation rental managers make.
+To understand how trust accounting works operationally, read our practical guide to how vacation rental trust accounting works.
+For specific mistakes that create compliance exposure, see common trust accounting mistakes vacation rental managers make.

 How RNS Supports Trust Accounting Compliance

-RNS was built for professional vacation rental management companies that have real compliance obligations.
-Trust accounting is part of the core platform — not a third-party add-on, not an integration with generic accounting software.
+RNS was built for professional vacation rental management companies with real compliance obligations.
+Trust accounting is part of the core platform — not a third-party add-on.
+The system maintains separate financial groups for each property owner.
+Every transaction is linked to a reservation.
+Management fees are calculated from the configured fee structure in the owner agreement.
+See how RNS trust accounting works.

 Frequently Asked Questions